ianwijaya/f5-ssh-monitor/README.md

 1. You need to modify several parameters before you can use it.

-   user="testf5"   # SSH username that is eligible to do monitoring and to access $dir_to_check directory. cert="/home/admin/my-openssh-key" # you need to generate new ssh key (using ssh-keygen command or puttygen), and upload the PUBLIC key to F5 under this defined directory . dir_to_check="~" # Directory to check, which "user" has access to. command="ls -l $dir_to_check | wc -l" # linux command to check the directory.
+   user="testf5"   # SSH username that is eligible to do monitoring and to access $dir_to_check directory.

+   cert="/home/admin/my-openssh-key" # you need to generate new ssh key (using ssh-keygen command or puttygen), and upload the PUBLIC key to F5 under this defined directory.

+   dir_to_check="~" # Directory to check, which "user" has access to.

+   command="ls -l $dir_to_check | wc -l" # linux command to check the directory.